Connorw-dev/planatech-v2/project-plan.md

 - Customer support options
 - Log-in/Register options are available on the home page

+- The database stores the downloadables/executables
+- The database stores the user information

 - Be able to host from any server (not just Windows)
 - Be able to login from any page, not just support page
 - High security with user account